What is ISO 14001:2015 Environmental Management System?

+ISO 14001 Stands for Environmental Management System.
 It is the benchmark for an organization’s commitment to environmental protection.
 This standard is pivoted towards ‘Environment Management’ Providing direction to an organization to:

 • Diminish harmful effects on the environment caused by business activities